Electronic Tragedy: Enola: Background

 In October 1996, P-Model started their project Amorphous Cruise System (不定形巡航体制, Futeikei Junkō Taisei), codenamed "Unfix", a 9-part venture where each member (or "branch") would work in projects either independently of the band or with other members in different formations, culminating with all branches merging again.
-The members were able to enact Unfixes #0, #1, #2, #4 and #6 successfully, with #1 being the band's enhanced maxi single "Rocket Shoot".
-The project reached setbacks when Susumu Hirasawa was unable to come to Unfix #3, an all-night event which was supposed to have participation from every member, due to sudden illness and when Unfix #5, also a live event, was cancelled.
+The members were able to enact Unfixes No. 0, #1, No. 2, #4 and No. 6 successfully, with No. 1 being the band's enhanced maxi single "Rocket Shoot".
+The project reached setbacks when Susumu Hirasawa was unable to come to Unfix No. 3, an all-night event which was supposed to have participation from every member, due to sudden illness and when Unfix No. 5, also a live event, was cancelled.
 The original plan was abandoned for good with the departure of drummer Wataru Kamiryo from the band, which made the end goal of merging all branches impossible.
 That led to Hirasawa to reconceptualize the project.

 The reworked concept was centered around a story, Search for the LAYER-GREEN Crisis Protocol (レイヤー・グリーンの危機を探せ, REIYĀ-GURĪN no Kiki Purotokoru wo Sagase), which unfolded through maxi singles, the album, HTML and video files included in those releases, live shows, that year's World Inspection Tour and the internet, which the band used to post reports and set forth tasks for concertgoers through its official bulletin board system; all of this made it essentially like one of Hirasawa's Interactive Lives, but done with P-Model.

 The story revolves around LAYER-GREEN, a three-dimensional "information sphere" representation of the internet, and was made to have people understand the feeling of being in an internet community, and to maybe make them want to buy a computer.
 Shortly after the project's end, Hirasawa felt that it wasn't as conceptually realized as his Interactive Lives, excessively enthusiastic and wasn't as adamant about its points anymore.

 The idea of LAYER-GREEN was inspired by a vacation Hirasawa took in Bali in late 1996, amazed by the fractal patterns that he saw on a temple and its nearby jungle, as well as gamelan music, feeling that Bali was techno music itself.
 This Asian inspiration also manifested in the music made for the album.